Medicinal Plants You Can Grow at Home

-Heal rashes, treat depression and reduce indigestion with these medicinal plants you can grow at home.
+Heal rashes, treat depression and reduce indigestion with your very own at-home healing garden.

 Chamomile is an annual.
 Use chamomile flower heads for infusions and salves.

 Here are 20 anti-inflammatory foods worth adding to your grocery cart.